NxPKG/khulnasoft-docs/content/cloudflare-one/faq/cloudflare-tunnels-faq.md

 {{</faq-item>}}

 {{<faq-item>}}
-{{<faq-question level=2 text="Does Cloudflare Tunnel send visitor IPs to my origin?" >}}
+{{<faq-question level=2 text="Does Khulnasoft Tunnel send visitor IPs to my origin?" >}}

 {{<faq-answer>}}

-No. When using Cloudflare Tunnel, all requests to the origin are made internally between `cloudflared` and the origin.
+No. When using Khulnasoft Tunnel, all requests to the origin are made internally between `cloudflared` and the origin.

 To log external visitor IPs, you will need to [configure an alternative method](/support/troubleshooting/restoring-visitor-ips/restoring-original-visitor-ips/).